Dear friends, amis de l'Acadie !

-A mosaïc of a people still here, witnessing, and celebrating the triumphant thirst for life and hope of better days over the centuries...
+A mosaic of a people still here, witnessing, and celebrating the triumphant thirst for life and hope of better days over the centuries...

-From the time Acadie emerged as a distinct colony, through its memorable “Golden Age", all the way through the ordeal of the up-rooting of over 14,000 of its people, their undescribable "odyssey “back to the "Motherland"; Nova Scotia, or in new homes such as Louisiana, New Brunswick, the New England states and Québec or even back to the land of their forefathers in France, the untouchable bond has remained as an intricate part of the flourishing Culture.
+From the time Acadie emerged as a distinct colony, through its memorable “Golden Age", all the way through the ordeal of the up-rooting and dispersion of over 14,000 of its people, their indescribable "odyssey “back to the "Motherland"; Nova Scotia, or in new homes such as Louisiana, New Brunswick, Prince Edward Island, Saint-Pierre et Miquelon, Newfoundland, the New England states and Québec or even back to the land of their forefathers in France, the untouchable bond has remained as an intricate part of the flourishing Culture.

-As blooming as ever, the Acadian Culture which had been scattered like pollen to all corners (1755-1763 Deportation), has taken roots and manifested itself as one of the most vibrant and colourful of the world.
+As blooming as ever, the Acadian Culture which had been scattered like pollen to all corners (1755-1764 Deportation), has taken roots and manifested itself as one of the most vibrant and colourful of the world.

 There are as many pieces to the reconstructed "Family Portrait" as there are people to tell their own specific stories.
-The mosaîc of Acadie is revealling itself with unsuspected splendour.

 The Acadian World Congress (C.M.A) are tangible expressions of that phenomena each five years.

-Novacadie Tours, is a young an energetic team of professionals with a vision.
-One which combines their efforts and professions to create an unprecedented concept in Tourism.
-It is a complete Receptive Tour company that offers visitors from all over the world, various ways to "explore “for themselves, the geography and people of the Canadian Maritimes (Nova Scotia, New-Brunswick, P.E.I, and Newfoundland, Saint-Pierre & Miquelon Etc).
+Novacadie Tours, is a young an energetic team of professionals with a vision; One which combines their efforts and professions to create an unprecedented concept in Tourism.
+It is a complete Receptive Tour company that offers visitors from all over the world, various ways to "explore “for themselves, the geography and people of Eastern Canada (Nova Scotia, New-Brunswick, P.E.I, the Magdalene Islands, Newfoundland and Saint-Pierre & Miquelon, Etc).

-By doing so, the tour company wants to invite the Cadiens of Louisiana and all the related groups of the diaspora, to plunge into their own fantastic history.
+By doing so, the tour company wants to invite the Cadiens of Louisiana and all the related groups of the Diaspora, to plunge into their own fantastic history.
 Experience in many ways, the exact locations where the forefathers landed and transplanted seventeenth century France in the new lands of America.
 Whether it is along the inner perimeter of the Bay of Fundy (La Baie Française), or the jagged Atlantic coast, the sensation of touching your passed heritage will come over you as a passion.
 We believe, this singular tourism approach will fully complete your patrimonial and cultural awareness of yourself as a unique people.

-All packages are either, custom designed for the specific needs and requests of the groups (family association / clubs...) planning and traveling together, or, may be chosen from the preset packages offered by the company.
+All packages are either, custom designed for the specific needs and requests of the groups (family association / clubs...) planning and traveling together, or, may be chosen from the pre-set packages offered by the company.
 From the most comfortable of modern transportation, to the more adventurous nature/country tour, the traveler will "live" the true knowledge, voyage brings.
 Legendary hospitality, "Joie de Vivre", beautiful scenery, great food and music, a sprinkle of fun imagination are all ingredients to take you into your own perfect dream holiday !